 The second piece of advice is this: go to a wedding show held within the geographical region that you wish to get married.
 This holds especially true for destination weddings.
 If you are not familiar with the area, a wedding show will introduce you to vendors within the local wedding industry.
 If you live in the area you want to be married in, you're not off the hook.
 Even if you have been planning your wedding since you were 5 years old (twice-over now that you have a Pinterest), you don't know what you don't know until you attend a local wedding expo.
 How many cake makers, reception venues, florists, transportation companies, caterers, and wedding planners are in your area?
 You don't know.
 Because even though you live here, you've never gotten married here.
 Or maybe you have... this is a judgment-free zone.

-The excellent news is that there are 2 up-coming wedding expos in Johnston County.
+The excellent news is that there is an upcoming wedding expo in Johnston County.

-The Annual Bridal Expo is happening at The Farm at 42 Sunday, January 27th from 11AM to 3PM.
+The Annual Bridal Expo is happening at The Farm at 95 on January 12th from Noon to 4PM.
 They will have several vendors from the wedding industry, including photographers, videographers, caterers, bakeries, florists, DJ's, travel agents and more!
-Advanced tickets are $7/person and tickets at the door will be $10 (cash only).
-The Farm at 42 is a brand new venue in the county and will be giving tours of their venue throughout the day.
+A limited number of $50 VIP tickets are being sold, allowing early access to the event at 11AM, admission for 5 so that up to 4 guests can attend with the bride, and a cotton tote with exclusive offers inside.
+General admission advanced tickets are $7/person and tickets at the door day-of will be $10 (cash only).

 You can also browse a list of wedding venues in each town within the county at any time at the Johnston County Visitors Bureau website here.
 We are all here to help you say I Do in Johnston County.